-The selection course begins with a week-long BFT, (Battle Fitness Course), 3-mile run, the first mile and a half must be completed in 12 and a half minutes, the rest in your own time.
+The selection course begins with a week-long BFT (Battle Fitness Course), a 3-mile run.
+The first mile and a half must be completed in 12 and a half minutes, resting in your own time.
 The next 5-6 days consist of basic map revision, orienteering, gym work, and 5-mile runs.
 8 Mile cross country runs are also done, with candidates required to finish in 1 hour.
 At the end of the first week, the candidates face their first real test: The Fan dance.

 The Fan Dance